As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Magnet: A magnet is useful for identifying meteorites and iron-bearing rocks like hematite and magnetite.
 Any refrigerator or other readily available magnet works for this purpose.

-- Field guides: This is used to identify and distinguish between different types of rocks, gems, or minerals.
+- Field guides: Field guides are used to identify and distinguish between different types of rocks, gems, or minerals.

 - Spray bottle with water: Since samples are often dusty, it is much easier to examine them if you can remove dirt and dust on-site.
 A spray bottle and some old rags will help to get them clean enough to identify.